tiblu/ep_webhooks/README.md

 # WORK IN PROGRESS

 While it's somewhat useful, work is in progress.
 See the **TODO** below.
-Any ideas and contributions are welcome, but see the **TODO** section first.
+Any ideas and contributions are welcome, see the **TODO** section first.

 # Configuration